kuhussai/architecture-center/docs/microservices/api-design.md

 - Because value objects are immutable, updates are performed by replacing the entire value object.
 In REST, implement updates through PUT or PATCH requests.

 - A repository lets clients query, add, or remove objects in a collection, abstracting the details of the underlying data store.
 In REST, a collection can be a distinct resource, with methods for querying the collection or adding new entities to the collection.

+When you design your APIs, think about how they express the domain model, not just the data inside the model, but also the business operations and the constraints on the data.

 | DDD concept | REST equivalent | Example |
 |-------------|-----------------|---------|